The Master and Margarita in soundtracks

 English > Adaptations > Music > Soundtracks

-The films telling the story of The Master and Margarita may be criticized many times, often the critics would agree that their soundtracks are good and even impressive.
+The films telling the story of The Master and Margarita may be criticized many times, often the critics would agree that their soundtracks are good and sometimes even impressive.

-There's a possibility that I missed some soundtracks.
+It is possible that I missed some soundtracks.
 So if you know about others, please don't hesitate to contact me.

 Click here to contact